quietlychris/st-claire-license/st-claire-license.md

         ii.
 Determine an insurance premium or deny insurance applications or claims;

         iii.
-Predict the likelihood that any person request to file an insurance claim based on determining a lifestyle of a person, medical-test reports, demographic details of a person and/or online activity of a person;
+Deny an insurance claim based on any predicted likelihood of the possibility of insurance fraud; and

         iv.
-Determine an insurance premium or deny insurance applications or claims based on data determining a lifestyle of a person, medical-test reports,  demographic details of a person, and/or online activity of a person;

-        v.
-Deny an insurance claim based on any predicted likelihood of the possibility of insurance fraud; and

-        vi.
 Diagnose a medical condition without human oversight.

     4. Criminal

         i.
-Predict the likelihood that a crime will be committed by any person;
+Predict the likelihood that a crime will be, or has been, committed by any person;

         ii.
 Predict the likelihood, of any person, being a criminal or having committed a  crime;

         iii.
-Predict the likelihood, of any person, being a criminal, based on the person’s physical attributes or another person’s physical attributes;
+Predict the likelihood of a crime being committed, or having been committed, by any person, based on evidence collected, physical analysis, or other such features; and

         iv.
-Predict the likelihood, of any person, having committed a crime, based on the person’s physical attributes or another person’s physical attributes;

-        v.
-Predict  the likelihood that a crime will be committed by any person, based on the person’s physical attributes or another person’s physical attributes;

-        vi.
-Predict a likelihood of a crime being committed by any person, based on evidence collected, physical analysis, or other such features;

-        vii.
-Use personal data and/or personal characteristics or features such as: name,  family name, address, gender, sexual orientation, race, religion, age,  location (at any geographical level), skin color, society or political affiliations, employment status and/or history, health and medical conditions (including physical, mental), family history, social media and publicly available data, image or video analysis of an individual or a group(s) of individuals, heart-rate, perspiration, breathing, and brain imaging and other metabolic data to predict the likelihood a person will engage in criminal behavior; and
+Use personal data and/or personal characteristics or features such as: name,  family name, address, gender, sexual orientation, race, religion, age,  location (at any geographical level), skin color, society or political affiliations, employment status and/or history, health and medical conditions (including physical, mental), family history, social media and publicly available data, image or video analysis of an individual or a group(s) of individuals, heart-rate, perspiration, breathing, and brain imaging and other metabolic data to predict the likelihood a person will engage, or has engaged, in criminal behavior.

-        viii.
-Predict the likelihood of a person being a criminal based on the person or other User’s physical attributes.

 2) Copyright Retainment, Reproduction, and Notice of Use